RupeshKumar4511/Web-Designing-and-Development/README.md

 # Explode Function :
 The explode(separator,string) function breaks a string into an array.
 <br>
 Note: The "separator" parameter cannot be an empty string.
+But it can be a space.
 <br>
 Note: This function is binary-safe.